DIp15739/Free-for-developers/README.md

   * [contentful.com](https://www.contentful.com/) — Headless CMS.
 Content management and delivery APIs in the cloud.
 Comes with one free micro space that includes 10 users, 5000 records, 24 Content Types, 2 locales.
   * [Prismic](https://www.prismic.io/) — Headless CMS.
 Content management interface with fully hosted and scalable API.
 The Community Plan provides 1 user with unlimited API calls, documents, custom types, assets, and locales.
 Everything that you need for your next project.
 Bigger free plans available for Open Content/Open Source projects.
   * [sanity.io](https://www.sanity.io/) – Hosted backend for structured content with customizable MIT licensed editor built with React.
 Unlimited projects.
 3 users, 2 datasets, 500k API CDN requests, 5GB assets for free per project
   * [kontent.ai](https://www.kontent.ai) - A Content-as-a-Service platform that gives you all the headless CMS benefits while empowering marketers at the same time.
-Starter plan provides 3 users with unlimited projects, 5000 content items, 2 languages.
+Developer plan provides 2 users with unlimited projects with 2 environments for each, 500 content items, 2 languages with Delivery and Management API, and Custom elements support.
 Larger plans available to meet your needs.
   * [Forestry.io/](https://forestry.io/) — Headless CMS.
 Give your editors the power of Git.
 Create and edit Markdown-based content with ease.
 Comes with three free sites that includes 3 editors, Instant Previews.
 Integrates with blogs hosted on Netlify/GitHubpages/ elsewhere

 ## Code Quality